isislovecruft/switzerland/README.txt

 There are a few different ways to run tests with Switzerland.

 Any packets exchanged between Switzerland clients connected to the same server will be tested automatically.
 The question is, how do you find other clients and talk to them using the protocols you want to test?

 For now, the easiest way to set up tests is to co-ordinate them through the wiki page linked above or the IRC channel.
 If you want to test whether BitTorrent downloads are working correctly, go to that page and find some torrents that others are seeding from test machines.
 If you want to test if your ISP is interfering with BitTorrent seeding, you can post a link to a torrent file on the wiki, seed that torrent while running a Switzerland client and other people can find it on the wiki and try to download it while running a Switzerland client.

 Another way is to run clients on two different computers, and then make the machines talk to each other using whatever protocol you'd like to test.
 That's fine if you have administrator accounts on two suitable machines for running the test, and are comfortable running the right clients and servers on them.

 If you're a developer working on an application (say a P2P or IP telephony app) that might be a target for interference, you could automate one of the above methodologies.

 3. Contributing

 3.1.
 Ways to help

 - use the software and report bugs / results
-- run or write new unit testcases
+- run or write new unit test cases
 - add or fix support for your platform (especially installation!)
 - help find and fix security vulnerabilities
 - implement new features